Ronald A. Peterson Law Clinic Faculty

 Before arriving at Seattle University in 2002, Professor Adamson had been a member of the clinical faculty at Case Western Reserve University School of Law since 1995.
 During that time, he also served four years as its Assistant Dean for Student Services.
 Before teaching full time, Professor Adamson served as a litigation associate with Squire, Sanders & Dempsey, LLP, and a prosecutor for Cuyahoga County (Ohio).
 He is currently Chair-Elect of the AALS Section of Clinical Legal Education.
 Professor Adamson teaches the Civil Practice Clinic.

-B.A., cum laude, Harvard University, Sheldon Prize Fellowship; J.D., Columbia University, James Kent Scholar
+B.A., Harvard University, Sheldon Prize Fellowship; J.D., Columbia University, James Kent Scholar

-Professor Antkowiak has worked with a number of institutions on human rights matters.
-Among other positions, he was a senior attorney at the Inter-American Court of Human Rights of the Organization of American States, and served as a special assistant to Oscar Arias, Nobel Peace Laureate and President of Costa Rica.
-Just prior to his arrival in Seattle, he taught a seminar on human rights law at the George Washington University Law School, as well as directed the Access to Justice Program at the Due Process of Law Foundation.
+Prior to his arrival in Seattle, Antkowiak held a variety of positions in the field of human rights: senior attorney at the Inter-American Court of Human Rights of the Organization of American States; special assistant to Oscar Arias, Nobel Peace Laureate and President of Costa Rica; and director of the Access to Justice Program at the Due Process of Law Foundation, among others.

 Director, Ronald A. Peterson Law Clinic